graphqlcrud/spec/docs/spec-update.md

 }
 ```

-Input type for update operation looks as follows
+The input type for this delete operation looks as follows:

 ```graphql
 input MutateNoteInput {